 Weight Loss and Medication

-According to the study, in the year before surgery, patients spent, on average, $3,098 on medicine than the non-surgery patient who spent just $2,303 (about $192 a month).
-However, just 12 months later, those who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
+In the year before surgery, patients regularly spent $3,098 on medicine, much more than non-surgery patients who spent just $2,303.
+However, those who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
 This trend continued for the duration of the study.

-According to the four-year period studied, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, which is a 22.4% difference over that time.
-The difference is dramatic when the researchers studied the change in the number of medicines after bariatric surgery procedures.
-The use of diabetes drugs lowered nearly 73.7%, and cardiac and hypertensive medications dropped by approximately 47%.
+During the four-year period, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, 22.4% less.
+The use of diabetes drugs also lowered nearly 73.7% while cardiac and hypertensive medications dropped by approximately 47%.

-“Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.
-[Ultimately], the impact of bariatric surgery on medication utilization is significant,” co-author Ninh T. Nguyen, MD, vice-chair of the UC Irvine Department of Surgery and chief of gastrointestinal surgery, said the president of American Society for Metabolic and Bariatric Surgery.
+“Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.” said co-author Dr. Ninh T. Nguyen, chief of gastrointestinal surgery at the American Society for Metabolic and Bariatric Surgery (ASMBS).

-According to the American Society for Metabolic and Bariatric Surgery, nearly 179,000 individuals had weight loss surgery last year, ranging from $17,000 to $30,000.
-The cost depends on the geography where the operation is taking place and the surgical method is chosen.
-The society found that the health improvements associated with bariatric surgery are astounding yet only less than 1% of eligible patients opt for this successful treatment option.
+The American Society for Metabolic and Bariatric Surgery noted that nearly 179,000 individuals had weight loss surgery in the previous year, ranging from $17,000 to $30,000.
+While the health benefits of bariatric surgery are astounding, less than 1% of eligible patients opt for this successful treatment option.